Trying (play): Production history

 Following the play's transfer off-Broadway, the production continued to be met with high praise, with critics calling the relationship between Weaver and Brazda some of the best acting seen in New York City that season.
 Glass's playscript, however, found less marked success, with Christine Howey of Cleveland's The Plain Dealer and others criticizing the plot for being too predictable.
 The production, largely financed by Chicagoans, closed early following financial disappointments.
-In spite of this, though, Trying continues to be revived regularly at regional theatres across the United States, most recently at the South Carolina Repertory Company in 2005, Old Globe in San Diego in 2006, Colony Theatre in Los Angeles in 2007, and Rubicon Theatre in Ventura, California in 2010.
+In spite of this, though, Trying continues to be revived regularly at regional theatres across the United States, most recently at the South Carolina Repertory Company in 2005, Old Globe in San Diego in 2006, Colony Theatre in Los Angeles in 2007, Rubicon Theatre in Ventura, California in 2010, Cesear's Forum in Cleveland, Ohio in 2011.